 Moodle, the learning platform that powers the UCSF CLE, provides useful documentation and guides for Moodle users.

 CLE Frequently Asked Questions

 The Collaborative Learning Environment (CLE) serves as UCSF’s space for online learning and collaboration activities, and is used by thousands of users each month.
 The CLE is powered by Moodle, a well-known open source learning management system.
-The CLE integrates with complementary systems, including Media@UCSF, Ilios, UCSF Portfolio, Class Capture, and more!
+The CLE integrates with complementary systems, including Media@UCSF, Ilios, Class Capture, and more!

 The CLE is browser agnostic and supports Firefox, Safari and Chrome.
 Please avoid using Internet Explorer as some functionality may not work with the IE browser, such as drag and drop.

 Note: Other content that is embedded into the CLE, like Class Capture or Articulate modules, may work better in certain browsers than others.
 Please contact us if you encounter any such issues.